 They offer an ecosystem based on three main pillars: a low-key community for everyone who identifies themself as an entrepreneurial mind, an online startup accelerator for female-led ventures, a leadership accelerator for female entrepreneurial minds.

-Hatch Female Founders offers practical programmes and support for female founders to succeed at business and life.
+Hatch Female Founders offers practical programs and support for female founders to succeed at business and life.

-They have a 6-month accelerator program that combines business training, expert support, coaching, and mentoring; a 4-month incubator programme for Black, Asian, and Minority Ethnic women who want to explore new revenue streams, cost structures, and ways to market; a 2-month launchpad programme.
+They have a 6-month accelerator program that combines business training, expert support, coaching, and mentoring; a 4-month incubator program for Black, Asian, and Minority Ethnic women who want to explore new revenue streams, cost structures, and ways to market; a 2-month launchpad program.